lhelms2/howto_rtd/docs/source/style.rst

 General Writing Guidelines
 ---------------------------

-Use active voice when writing.
+- Use active voice when writing.

+  - Example:

+    - NCSA experts manage the complex requirements surrounding sensetive data.

+  - NOT

+    - The complex requirements surrounding sensetive data are managed by NCSA experts.

-Use imperative mood and talk to the user in the second person.
+- Use imperative mood and talk to the user in the second person.

+  - Example:

+    - Email help@ncsa.illinois.edu to request a refund.

+  - NOT

+    - Projects wishing to request a refund should email help@ncsa.illinois.edu.

-Be concise.
-Avoid unnecessary qualifiers, for example instead of "In order to..." use "To..."
+- Be concise and avoid unnecessary qualifiers.
+For example, instead of "In order to..." use "To..."

-Avoid negatives, where practical, unless in a warning statement.
+- Avoid negatives, where practical, unless in a warning statement.

-Avoid unnecessary non-English words, including Latin abbreviations (i.e., e.g., et.al., etc.)
+- Avoid unnecessary non-English words, including Latin abbreviations (i.e., e.g., et.al., etc.)

-Use the serial/Oxford comma.
+- Use the serial/Oxford comma.

-Use one space between sentences.
+- Use one space between sentences.
+- Common acronyms (to a non-expert user) such as RAM do not need to be defined at first use, all others should be defined at first use on a page (unless it is already defined on the documentation’s landing page).

 .. _headings_style: